AeroTechLab/Robot-Control-Interface/README.md

 :----------: | :----------: | :----------: | :----------: | :----------: | :----------: | :----------:
    8 bytes   |    8 bytes   |   8 bytes    |   8 bytes    |   8 bytes    |   8 bytes    |   8 bytes

-## Robot State Control
+### Robot State Control

 The interface also has methods for setting different [states](https://labdin.github.io/Robot-Control-Interface/robot__control_8h.html#a8a4285c43463011b934d1dc0a3859496) for the robot control, whose behaviour can be implemented by the plug-in developer

 ## Usage

+On a terminal, get the [GitHub code repository](https://github.com/LabDin/Robot-Control-Interface) with:

+    $ git clone https://github.com/LabDin/Robot-Control-Interface [<my_project_folder>]

+This code is dependent on macros from [Plug-in Loader](https://github.com/LabDin/Plugin-Loader) project, that is automatically linked as a [git submodule](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/).

+To add that repository to your sources, navigate to the root project folder and clone them with:

+    $ cd <my_project_folder>
+    $ git submodule update --init

-**Robot Control Interface** consists of a single header of common variables and functions declaration.
+**Robot Control Interface** itself consists of a single header file of common variables and function declarations.
 Simply include it in both plug-in and host projects

 ## Documentation

-Doxygen-generated detailed methods documentation available on a [GitHub Page](https://labdin.github.io/Robot-Control-Interface/classROBOT__CONTROL__INTERFACE.html)
+Doxygen-generated detailed methods documentation is available on a [GitHub Page](https://labdin.github.io/Robot-Control-Interface/classROBOT__CONTROL__INTERFACE.html)